 Saint Xavier University does not permit illegal drug activity and alcohol consumption in the workplace.
-All employees, including student workers, must report to work in a physically and mentally fit condition.
+All employees including student workers will report to work in appropriate physical and mental condition for work.
 Saint Xavier University prohibits the unlawful manufacture, distribution, possession, dispensation, or use of controlled substances and alcohol on University work sites or while conducting University business off-premises.